-Bioinformatical analysis of young and aging human MSCs
+Bioinformatic analysis of young and aging human MSCs

 RNA-seq was performed to filter out differentially expressed genes (DEGs).
 The quality of the sequencing was confirmed by FASTQC (data available on request).
 PCA plots of the dysregulated genes during in vitro aging of six hMSC samples showed that the individual samples clustered together before in vitro aging and formed a second cluster after aging (Fig. S1).
-A volcano plot of the mean values of the relative gene expression changes revealed that the aging process induced changes in the expression of 1308 genes (Fig. 1A) (Threshold set for an absolute Log2 fold-change larger than 1 and a Q-value less than 0.05).
+A volcano plot of the mean values of the relative gene expression changes revealed that the aging process induced changes in the expression of 1308 genes (Fig. 1A) (threshold set for an absolute Log_2 fold change larger than 1 and a Q-value < 0.05).
 The heat map of the age-related DEGs (Fig. 1B) displays the top 150 genes with the highest significance ranked according to their DEG values.
 Unsupervised hierarchal clustering of the DEGs derived from cells of different donors confirmed the homogeneity in young and aging hMSCs, respectively.
-KEGG pathway analysis of genes with expression changes above the threshold shows that cell cycle regulation, cell senescence and DNA repair-related pathways are the most important dysregulated pathways during aging (Fig. 1C and Supplementary file 1: gene list).
-GO analysis of biological process, molecular function and cellular process of 1308 significantly dysregulated genes returned enriched sets of molecular functions to cellular processes of organelle fission, chromosome segregation, nuclear division and other chromosome related processes during in vitro aging (Fig. 2A-2C).
-Taken together the GO and KEGG analysis suggests that apart from already known pathways involved in stem cell aging, changes in DNA repair and chromosome construction pathways are also affected by the in vitro aging process of hMSCs.
+KEGG pathway analysis of genes with expression changes above the threshold shows that cell cycle regulation, cell senescence, and DNA repair-related pathways are the most important dysregulated pathways during aging (Fig. 1C and Data S1: gene list).
+GO analysis of biological process, molecular function, and cellular process of 1308 significantly dysregulated genes returned enriched sets of molecular functions to cellular processes of organelle fission, chromosome segregation, nuclear division, and other chromosome-related processes during in vitro aging (Fig. 2A-C).
+Taken together, the GO and KEGG analyses suggest that apart from already-known pathways involved in stem cell aging, changes in DNA repair and chromosome construction pathways are also affected by the in vitro aging process of hMSCs.

-Gene set enrichment analysis (GSEA) identified DNA repair, G2M checkpoints, E2F target, c-MYC targets, and oxidative phosphorylation as being influenced by in vitro aging (Fig. 3A).
-A heat map of the relative changes in DNA repair-related gene expression (Fig. 3B) revealing that most genes involved in DNA repair processes were down regulated.
+Gene set enrichment analysis identified DNA repair, G2M checkpoints, E2F target, c-MYC targets, and oxidative phosphorylation as being influenced by in vitro aging (Fig. 3A).
+A heat map of the relative changes in DNA repair-related gene expression (Fig. 3B) reveals that most genes involved in DNA repair processes were downregulated.

-Downregulation of genes involved in homologous recombination repair homologous recombination repair were examined and several key players (RAD51, RAD54B, RAD54L and BRCA1) were found to be strongly downregulated (Fig. 3C-E). qRT-PCR in hBM-MSCs confirmed a downregulation between 2.3 fold (RAD54L) and 4 fold (RAD54B) of these genes during their in vitro expansion between week 2 and week 10 (Fig. 3F).
-String network analysis placed RAD51 and BRCA1 as the central node of homologous recombination (Fig S2A).
-IPA canonical pathway analysis of the differentially expressed genes revealed that cellular processes of "cell cycle control of chromosomal replication" and "BRCA1-mediated DNA damage response" are the most significantly affected signaling pathways during in vitro aging of hMSCs (Fig. S2B).
+Downregulation of genes involved in homologous recombination repair

+In GSEA, we found DNA repair to be dysregulated during aging (Fig 3A) and KEGG analysis suggested an effect on HR (Fig. 1C).
+The components involved in HR repair were examined, and several key players (RAD51, RAD54B, RAD54L, and BRCA1) were found to be strongly downregulated (Fig. 3C-E). qRT-PCR in hBM-MSCs confirmed a downregulation between 2.3fold (RAD54L) and 4-fold (RAD54B) of these genes during their in vitro expansion between week 2 and 10 (Fig. 3F).
+String network analysis placed RAD51 and BRCA1 as central nodes of HR (Fig S2A).
+IPA canonical pathway analysis of the DEGs revealed that cellular processes of 'cell cycle control of chromosomal replication' and 'BRCA1-mediated DDR' are the most significantly affected signaling pathways during in vitro aging of hMSCs (Fig. S2B).